Fishing for finds in Walker

 Once, there was a water slide for children right in town.
 Then the slide moved to the horse ranch and wildlife park outside town, where kids could go on trail rides and pet deer and goats.

-Now that's gone, too, turned into a venue for big country and rock festivals and softball tournaments.
+Now that's gone, too, turned into the Moondance venue for big music festivals and softball tournaments.